CharlonTank/next-occurrence-across-workspace/src/test/README.md

 ## Tests Included

-1. **Extension Activation Test**: Verifies that the extension activates properly.
+1. **Extension Activation Test**: Verifies that the extension is present and can be activated.
-2. **Command Registration Test**: Checks that the extension registers its commands.
-3. **Case-insensitive Search Test**: Tests that the extension properly finds occurrences of text regardless of case.

 ## Running Tests